Village Nest Cooperative

 Program Co-Director &

-Co-Teacher of Microschool Heron Class (5-7 year olds)
+Lead Teacher of K-1 Microschool Heron Class (5-7 year olds)

 Caroline was born and raised on the East Coast Seacoast and grew up immersed in outdoor activities at various camps.